 What Are Reversions

-For example, a residency offering both a 1-year GPR program and 2-year GPR program could specify that any position that remains unfilled on the Rank Order List for the 2-year program should revert to the Rank Order List for the 1-year program, and an attempt should be made to fill the position(s) with additional applicants from the Rank Order List for the 1-year program.
-In this case, the Rank Order List for the 2-year program is the Donor list (because it is donating unfilled positions) and the Rank Order List for the 1-year program is the Receiver list (because it is receiving unfilled positions from the Donor list).
+For example, a residency offering both a 4 year OMS program and 6 year OMS program could specify that any position that remains unfilled on the Rank Order List for the 6 year OMS program should revert to the Rank Order List for the 4 year OMS program, and an attempt should be made to fill the position(s) with additional applicants from the Rank Order List for the 4 year OMS program.
+In this case, the Rank Order List for the 6 year OMS program is the Donor list (because it is donating unfilled positions) and the Rank Order List for the 4 year OMS program is the Receiver list (because it is receiving unfilled positions from the Donor list).

 Similarly, reverting unfilled positions from one list to another can be used by a program that is submitting multiple Rank Order Lists for a single program, in an attempt to fill all available positions in the program.

 Consult the Reversions User Guide for instructions for submitting reversions using the NMS Match System.

 If you have questions about reversions, please contact NMS.